PART 3Crew Accommodation (continued)

 (b) close to the sleeping quarters of the employee for whom the sanitary facility is provided; and

-(c) as far as practicable, within easy access of the navigating bridge and the machinery space or the engine room control centre.
+(c) if feasible, within easy access of the navigating bridge and the machinery space or the engine room control centre.

 - Date modified: